PyLink/PyLink/docs/technical/pmodule-spec.md

 Starting with PyLink 0.10.x, protocol modules can specify which config values within a server block they need in order to work.
 This is done by adjusting the `self.conf_keys` attribute, usually in the protocol module's `__init__()` method.
 The default set, defined in [`Classes.Protocol`](https://github.com/GLolol/PyLink/blob/1.0-beta1/classes.py#L1202-L1204), includes `{'ip', 'port', 'hostname', 'sid', 'sidrange', 'protocol', 'sendpass', 'recvpass'}`.
 Should any of these keys be missing from a server block, PyLink will bail with a configuration error.

 As an example, one protocol module that tweaks this is [`Clientbot`](https://github.com/GLolol/PyLink/blob/1.0-beta1/protocols/clientbot.py#L17-L18), which removes all options except `ip`, `protocol`, and `port`.

+## Changes
+* 2017-01-29 (1.2-dev)
+   - NOTICE can now be sent from servers.
+   - This section was added.